 - 1. Ensure that the system has entered recovery mode. - 2.
-See How do I enter the Android recovery mode manually? and toggle the text menu. - 3.
+Refer to the How do I enter the Android recovery mode manually? and toggle the text menu. - 3.
 Move the cursor to "Apply update from ADB."
 The UI is dipslayed as follows.